Vyral/charlie-epstein-blog/_posts/2017-03-23-how-can-your-employees-make-the-most-out-of-social-security.md

 However, I know there are still a lot of people who want to get their money as soon as possible.
 What’s the best solution for them?
 Again, it depends on how much you have in savings, what you have in your 401(k), how much you have in a Roth account, and other factors.
 Do you have a history of health and longevity in your family?
 Psychologically, can you wait to take your Social Security benefit?
 Every year that you wait, you’re going to earn an 8% return on that benefit.
 In other words, that monthly income is going to grow by 8%.
 That’s a guaranteed return.

-Now, I know there are also some of you out there saying there’s no money in the Social Security system and wondering what happens if they take it away. **If you’re 55 or older, you can count on Social Security to be there.&nbsp;**If you’re 50 or under, depending on how much money you do have at retirement some day, I think they’re going to means test Social Security.
+Now, I know there are also some of you out there saying there’s no money in the Social Security system and wondering what happens if they take it away. **If you’re 55 or older, you can count on Social Security to be there.**If you’re 50 or under, depending on how much money you do have at retirement some day, I think they’re going to means test Social Security.
 That means, if you make too much income from your investments, you’re not going to receive any of your Social Security or a reduced benefit.

 Trust me when I say that this is how it’s going to have to happen.
 As it is now, there are too few people paying into a system and too many taking out of it.
 There hasn’t been any president yet that has had enough political clout to take on Social Security, and more specifically, to take on congress.

-So, **either take it at 62, take it at 66 and a half, or wait until 70 to get the largest benefit.&nbsp;**Make sure you have your employees go online and check their Social Security statement and verify that they’ve received all their credits for their income.
+So, **either take it at 62, take it at 66 and a half, or wait until 70 to get the largest benefit.**Make sure you have your employees go online and check their Social Security statement and verify that they’ve received all their credits for their income.

 If you’d like to schedule a meeting for your employees where we can help them analyze their Social Security and their options, we’d be delighted to do so.
 All you have to do is send me an email and we’d be happy to set up an appointment.
 Stay tuned for my next video, where I will cover some strategies you can use at no cost to help your employees create that paycheck for life and be even more successful than they are today.